RyanParsley/skillful-notes/slides.md

 <!--

 You hear people say "future proof", what does that mean?
-If you write in markdown and thanos blips all parsers out of existance, you can still read your notes just fine.
+If you write in markdown and Thanos _blips_ all parsers out of existance, you can still read your notes just fine.

 So long as you can view plain text, you have no data loss.

 It's interesting, because the inverse situation is also responsible for how prolific markdown is.